chenziwenhaoshuai/Vision-KAN/README.md

 The model has started to converge, we use [192, 20, 192] as input, hidden, and output dimensions, and we reshape the input dimensions in order to fit the processing dimensions of KAN.
 ## 5.15.2024
 we change ekan to faster kan to speed up to 2x in training process, and change basemodel from Deit iii to Deit, so that we can use pretrained model for most layers except kan layer
+## 5.16.2024
+The convergence of the model seems to be entering a bottleneck, and I'm guessing that kan's hidden layer setting of 20 is too small, so I'm going to adjust the hidden layer to 192 if it doesn't converge after a few more rounds of running.
 # Architecture
 We used [DeiT](https://github.com/facebookresearch/deit) as a baseline for Vision KAN development, thanks to Meta and MIT for the amazing work!